robbert-harms/MDT/docs/_dynamic_modules/composite_models.rst

 Composite models
 ****************
 The composite models, or, multi-compartment models, are the models that MDT actually optimizes.
-They are formed by a combination of compartment models and since the compartments already contain the CL code, no further CL code is necessary in the multi-compartment models.
+Composite models are formed by a combination / composition, of compartment models.

 When asked to optimize (or sample) a composite model, MDT combines the CL code of the compartments into one objective function and combines it with a likelihood function (Rician, OffsetGaussian, Gaussian).
+Since the compartments already contain the CL code, no further CL modeling code is necessary in the multi-compartment models.

 Composite models are defined by inheriting from :class:`~mdt.component_templates.composite_models.CompositeModelTemplate`.
 The following is an minimal example of a composite (multi-compartment) model in MDT::